Surgeon General’s 50th Anniversary Report on Smoking and Health: Implications for Electronic Cigarettes

 The report notes that new noncombustible nicotine-delivery products (such as electronic cigarettes) are increasingly being introduced into the market.
 While this raises the possibility of reducing direct individual harm among those who substitute noncombustibles for cigarettes, many questions still exist: What is their potential toxicity?
 How to regulate them?
 How to weigh individual risks and benefits against population risks and benefits?
 The role of noncombustible products as part of a harm reduction strategy is obviously still a matter of debate, and the report calls for rigorous surveillance of such products to understand their effect on initiation and cessation of conventional tobacco products.
 The FDA’s mandate is to take the findings from this report and take “science-based” action to reduce the impact of tobacco products.

 The Weinberg Group has a long history of working on tobacco issues and is knowledgeable about the scientific literature on e-cigarettes.
-Clients with questions are encouraged to call us to assist.
+Clients with questions are encouraged to contact us.